mahsarad1992/Pong-Game/README.md

 # Pong-Game
-This is a python implementation of Pong game.
+This is my python implementation of Pong game.